 Some medicine balls have an inner half sphere of dense material in varying thicknesses and seamed together with an outer rubber shell.
 Other medicine balls have a thin rubber bladder covered by a thick rubber outer surface.
 Medicine balls that are constructed with an inner rubber bladder and rubber outer surface incorporate an air valve to pump up the ball and increase the bounce.
 The outer rubber surface has indented designs for easy handling.
 Over time the rubber surface may wear down if the medicine ball has been used on rough surfaces.

-gel-filled polyvinyl chloride shells, balls made of solid polyurethane, and neoprene bags filled with sand or steel shot.
+Other types of medicine ball include balls made of gel-filled polyvinyl chloride shells, balls made of solid polyurethane, and neoprene bags filled with sand or steel shot.
 The materials can vary depending on the desired weight and density.

 A basketball can be filled with sand, stitched shut, and used as an effective low-price medicine ball where resources are scarce, and is popular in, for example, home "garage" gymnasia.